SSWConsulting/SSW.Rules.Content/rules/data-entry-forms-for-web/rule.md

 * The size of the field should be similar to the expected size of the data

 ::: info
 **Note:** This format conversion can be difficult for data-bound fields.
 Luckily, many frameworks such as Angular provide convenient methods for handling such situations.
-In the following code extract, an example of angular pipes can be seen to format the currency and percentage fields.
+In the following code extract, an example of Angular pipes can be seen to format the currency and percentage fields.
 :::

 ``` html